cekit/cekit/docs/descriptor.rst

 To be able to define private repositories that you want to use at build time we have the ``repositories`` subsection.
 You can define repository `keys` that should be enabled.
 In image descriptor you only define what to use.
-Actual definition for these repositories takes place in :ref:`Concreate configuration file <configuration_repositories>`.
+Actual definition for these repositories takes place in :ref:`Cekit configuration file <configuration_repositories>`.

 .. code::